TriplePointCat/TriplePointCat/README.md

 - Hi, I’m @TriplePointCat
-- I’m interested in computational materials science and corrosion
+- I’m interested in computational materials science and corrosion engineering
 - I’m currently learning corrosion engineering, Python, and C++
 - How to reach me pimstack at gmail (dot) com